steveh127/UM-Micropython/SQUiXL/README.md

 ### `joke.py` & `mrequests.py`

-mrequests.py is used by jokes.py to download jokes to prove micropython can tell jokes too (currently a limited set per run}
+mrequests.py is used by jokes.py to download jokes to prove micropython can tell jokes too (currently a limited set per run}.
+This is very basic proof of concept code and needs a lot of refinement for real use.

 ### `main.py`